UMMS-Biocore/dolphinnext-umms-training/README.md

 ### What is a "process"?

-Process is a basic programming element in nextflow to run user scripts.
-It usually have input, output parameters and script section.
-In this tutorial, you will see necesseary information to define a process shown in the left side of picture below.
-All that information need to be filled in "Add new process" screen shown in the middle in the picture below.
-DolphinNext will than convert this information to a nextflow process shown in the left side of the picture.
+Process is a basic programming element in Nextflow to run user scripts.
+Please [click here](https://www.nextflow.io/docs/latest/process.html) to learn more about Nextflow's processes.

+A process usually has inputs, outputs and script section.
+In this tutorial, you will see sections that include necesseary information to define a process shown in the left side of the picture below.
+Please, use that information to be fill "Add new process" form shown in the middle section the picture below.
+DolphinNext will then convert this information to a nextflow process shown in the left side of the picture.
 Once a process created, it can be used in the pipeline builder.
-The example how it looks is shown in bottom left side in the picture.
+The example how it looks is shown in the bottom left side in the picture.
 The mapping between the sections shown in colored rectangles.

 <img src="dolphinnext_images/build-processmapping.png" width="100%">